visit-dav/visit/src/doc/cli_manual/functions.rst

     The name of the session file to restore.

 visitDir : integer
-    An integer flag that indicates whether the filename to be restored islocated in the user's VisIt directory.
-If the flag is set to 1 then thesession file is assumed to be located in the user's VisIt directory otherwise the filename must contain an absolute path.
+    An integer flag that indicates whether the filename to be restored is located in the user's VisIt directory.
+If the flag is set to 1 then the session file is assumed to be located in the user's VisIt directory otherwise the filename must contain an absolute path.

 mapping : tuple
-    A tuple of strings representing the maping from sources as specifiedin the original session file to new sources.
-Sources in the originalsession file are numbered starting from 0.
+    A tuple of strings representing the maping from sources as specified in the original session file to new sources.
+Sources in the original session file are numbered starting from 0.
 So, this tuple of strings simply contains the new names for each of the sources, in order.

 return type : CLI_return_t
     RestoreSession returns 1 on success and 0 on failure.